M-55. The Book of Hours, 1250–1550

 The course will consist of lectures, discussions, and hands-on classroom exercises.
 We will use facsimiles, slides, electronic resources, and original manuscripts from the Morgan’s rich holdings.
 Students will be expected to make a presentation.

 Some knowledge of Latin and the ability to read Gothic script are helpful but not required.
 Previous RBS courses on manuscripts are also helpful but not required.

 Roger S. Wieck

 Roger S. Wieck is the Melvin R. Seiden Curator and Department Head of Medieval and Renaissance Manuscripts at the Morgan Library & Museum in New York.
 He has also held curatorial positions at the Walters Art Museum and the Houghton Library of Harvard University.
-His numerous books include Time Sanctified: The Book of Hours in Medieval Art and Life (1988); Painted Prayers: The Book of Hours in Medieval and Renaissance Art (1997); Miracles in Miniature: The Art of the Master of Claude de France (2014); and the forthcoming The Medieval Calendar: Locating Time in the Middle Ages (fall 2017).
+His numerous books include Time Sanctified: The Book of Hours in Medieval Art and Life (1988); Painted Prayers: The Book of Hours in Medieval and Renaissance Art (1997); Miracles in Miniature: The Art of the Master of Claude de France (2014); and The Medieval Calendar: Locating Time in the Middle Ages (2017).
 He has also written many commentaries to manuscript facsimiles, such as The Prayer Book of Anne de Bretagne (1999); The Prayer Book of Claude de France (2010); The Primer of Claude de France (2012); The Van Damme Hours (2013); and The Hours of Henry VIII (2016).Full Bio »